nitins17/predicting-sensor-timeouts-home-automation/README.md

-# dynamic sensors timeouts for home automation using Machine Learning
+# Dynamic Sensors Timeouts for Home Automation using Machine Learning
 Built as a capstone project.